-- The average Sustainalytics ESG Risk Rating of the portfolio - Carbon emissions of the portfolio - Alignment with the objective of the Paris Agreement to keep global warming well below 2 degrees Celsius - Alignment with the SDGs
+- ➤ The average Sustainalytics ESG Risk Rating of the portfolio - ► Carbon emissions of the portfolio - Alignment with the objective of the Paris Agreement to keep global warming well below 2 degrees Celsius - ► Alignment with the SDGs

-To measure attainment of the environmental and social characteristics and the sustainability indicators data of 2 leading data providers is used, Sustainalytics and Institutional Shareholder Services group of Companies ("ISS").

-Companies in the portfolio can be included in the thematic or collaborative engagement.
-The objective of engagement is to improve the performance of the company, including ESG performance.
+To measure attainment of the environmental and social characteristics and the sustainability indicators data of 2 leading data providers is used, Sustainalytics and ISS.
+Companies in the portfolio can be included in the thematic or collaborative engagement to improve the performance of a company, including ESG performance.